How to Start an Urban Homestead (9 Helpful Tips!)

 7. Keep Basic Foods in Your Pantry

-All of those bags of greasy snacks hanging around your pantry not only impact your health.
-It is also part of a much larger set of issues related to processed foods, unsustainable packaging, and beyond.
+All those bags of greasy snacks hanging around your pantry impact your health and are also part of a much larger set of issues related to processed foods, unsustainable packaging, and beyond.
 Instead, stock your pantry with basic kitchen staples.

 Rice, beans, lentils, dried mushrooms, almonds, dried fruit, honey, grains, flour, yeast, sugar, and various dry herbs and spices are staples in a pantry.
 Keeping these items in your pantry will make you more likely to whip up a homemade meal than grab a box of convenience food.